jenkinsci/winstone/README.md

        --httpsKeyStore          = the location of the SSL KeyStore file.
 Default is ./winstone.ks --httpsKeyStorePassword  = the password for the SSL KeyStore file.
 Default is null --httpsKeyManagerType    = the SSL KeyManagerFactory type (eg SunX509, IbmX509).
-Default is SunX509 --httpsPrivateKey        = this switch with --httpsCertificate can be used to run HTTPS with OpenSSL secret key / --httpsCertificate     file and the corresponding certificate file --httpsRedirectHttp      = redirect http requests to https (requires both --httpPort and --httpsPort) --http2Port              = set the http2 listening port. -1 to disable, Default is disabled --httpsSniHostCheck      = if the SNI Host name must match when there is an SNI certificate.
+Default is SunX509 --httpsRedirectHttp      = redirect http requests to https (requires both --httpPort and --httpsPort) --http2Port              = set the http2 listening port. -1 to disable, Default is disabled --httpsSniHostCheck      = if the SNI Host name must match when there is an SNI certificate.
 Check disabled per default